jamesncox/gif-fit/README.md

 Gifs are sourced from Giphy.com (special thanks and credit to 8fit for uploading so many awesome exercises).

 Made with love to genuinely help others during these stressful and challenging times.

+## How It's Made

+- React front-end
+- Redux to manage state
+- Material UI components and styles
+- React hooks useState and useEffect
+- Gifs sourced from Giphy.com (special thanks and credit to 8fit)
+- Made with love to genuinely help others during these stressful and challenging times